chocolateboy/pmsencoder/README.md

 Please do the following when reporting any issues:

-1. try to stream a web video
+1. try to stream a web video from PMS
 2. wait until it fails
 3. post your PMS.conf, pmsencoder.log and debug.log (as a zipped attachment)